MMB3000/Schroedinger/README.md

 --------Schroedinger---------

 Author: Miguel Bengala
 Description: Solves the Schroedinger equation and returns wave function as an output

 How to compile and this project:
 On Linux and using g++, it can be compiled with the Makefile included in the project and then run on the terminal  ./Schroedinger

 Files included in the project:

+Main.cpp
+--> Receives the input of parameters (physical quantities, etc.) needed to solve the Schroedinger equation, calls the solver for the equation and outputs the execution time

+SchroedingerSolver.cpp
+--> Outputs to file the solutions of the Schroedinger Equation for given inputs of physical quantities, and prints the correponding energies

+SchroedingerSolver.h
+--> Header to the methods of SchroedingerSolver

-MatAnyD.cpp     MatAnyD.h
+MatAnyD.cpp
 --> Define a Matrix class and the corresponding operations

+MatAnyD.h
+--> Header including the Matrix class, its friend methods (including gaussian elimination and methods for eigenvectors) and other related functions.

 GaussianElimination.cpp
 --> Implement Gaussian elimination a its subproducts (determinant, inverse matrix, solution of linear system)

 Eigen.cpp
 --> Implements algorithm to calculate the first eigenvector and eigenvalue and next ones by the deflation method

-SchroedingerSolver.cpp     SchroedingerSolver.h
---> Outputs to file the solutions of the Schroedinger Equation for given inputs of physical quantities, and prints the correponding energies

-Main.cpp
---> Receives the input of parameters (physical quantities, etc.) needed to solve the Schroedinger equation, calls the solver for the equation and outputs the execution time

 WaveFunction.nb
 --> Plots the graphs for the wave function solutions